Production Orders

 Operating Instructions

 In this tab, it is possible to attach and view the Operating Instructions related to the selected processing phase in the Phases tab.
+These will also be viewable in Fluentis MES.

 Personnel